 Faculty Eligibility, Application, and Selection

-Only standing faculty members are eligible to receive PURM funding.
+Only standing faculty members are eligible to apply to PURM.
 While applications involving more than one mentor are acceptable and encouraged, the application must be submitted by a member of the standing faculty.
 Clarification on standing faculty definitions can be found here.

-- Preference will be given to faculty who have not previously received PURM funding
+- Preference will be given to faculty who have not previously served as PURM mentors.

-- Student interest is a major factor in selection, as determined by the number and quality of students with a GPA above 3.0 who apply to work on a faculty member’s listed project.
-Because projects with no student applicants will not be funded, we encourage prospective faculty mentors to describe the academic and professional skills, experiences, and benefits a student would derive from working on their project.
+- Student interest is a major factor in selection, as determined by the number and quality of students who apply to be mentored by a particular faculty member.
+Submissions with no mentee applicants will not be funded, thus we encourage prospective faculty mentors to describe the academic and professional skills, experiences, and benefits a student would derive from their mentorship.

-- Diversity of projects and faculty are also weighted heavily, since each year PURM seeks to support faculty from as many different Penn schools and departments as possible
+- Diversity of projects and faculty are also weighted heavily, since each year PURM seeks to include faculty from as many different Penn schools and departments as possible.

-- Because PURM is a matching program, faculty selected to receive PURM funding are strongly encouraged to engage students with whom they are not yet working (rather than funding students they already mentor)
+- Because PURM is a matching program, faculty selected to be PURM mentors are strongly encouraged to mentor new students, rather than students they are already mentoring.

-- Faculty selected for PURM are encouraged to consider students from backgrounds traditionally underrepresented in their disciplines.
+- PURM mentors are encouraged to select mentees from backgrounds traditionally underrepresented in their disciplines.

-Students must be available to work on their PURM project full-time for ten full weeks during the summer.
-PURM projects CANNOT be done entirely remotely (ie with student and faculty in separate locations).
+Selected students will receive a $5000 award and must be available to participate in their PURM project for ten full weeks during the summer.
 In many cases, PURM research relationships continue during the academic year through informal collaborations, independent study, or departmental or university-funded research grants.

-Since students will be engaged full-time during their PURM experience, PURM participants may not be involved in any other paid employment or internship at the University of Pennsylvania during the ten weeks of the PURM experience.
-Subject to their PURM Faculty Mentor’s approval, students may be able to enroll in one course per summer half-term, provided it does not interfere with the needs of the project.
+Since PURM participants will be fully engaged during their 10-week experience, selected students should not be involved in any other activities (eg employment or internships) that will interfere with their capacity to participate successfully in the program.
 Based on past student experiences, enrollment in summer courses is strongly discouraged.
-The exact dates that students will work on their project will be determined in conjunction with their PURM Faculty Mentor.
+The exact dates that students will conduct their research should be determined in conjunction with their PURM Faculty Mentor.

-All full-time, regularly enrolled undergraduates in good standing, with a GPA of 3.0 or higher from Penn’s four undergraduate schools who are completing their first- or second-year of college are eligible to apply.
-Students currently engaged in programs that provide funded research opportunities such as University Scholars, Engineering’s Rachleff Scholars and the Vagelos family of programs are not eligible for PURM funding.
-Students may only receive PURM funding one time.
+Full-time, regularly enrolled undergraduates in good standing from Penn’s four undergraduate schools, who are completing their first- or second-year of college are eligible to apply.
+Students currently engaged in programs that provide funded research opportunities such as University Scholars, Engineering’s Rachleff Scholars and the Vagelos family of programs are not eligible for PURM.

 PURM Application and Selection Process Overview

-Students apply for up to three projects via the Application Form (which will open in early February), indicating their first, second, and third choices.
-To maximize the chances of moving forward, students should apply for projects submitted by 3 different faculty mentors.
-Please take note of the project titles so that you do not apply to the wrong project.
+Once the project directory is available, students apply to be mentored by up to three faculty members, indicating their first, second, and third choices.
+To maximize the chances of moving forward, students should apply to be mentored by 3 different faculty members.
 IF YOU DO NOT RECEIVE A CONFIRMATION EMAIL, YOUR SUBMISSION WAS NOT RECEIVED.
+Applications must be received by 11:59PM on the due date.
 Late submissions will not be considered.

-Faculty projects will be selected for funding based on criteria outlined above under "Faculty Eligibility and Selection."
-Because there are always more faculty projects than funding available, not all faculty submitting projects will receive funding through PURM.
+PURM mentors will be selected based on criteria outlined above under "Faculty Eligibility and Selection."
+Because there are always more applications submitted than funding available, not all faculty will be selected as PURM mentors.

-After faculty projects have been selected for funding, all eligible student applications will be forwarded to the PURM faculty members.
-Students are asked to notify CURF if their application status changes (ie, they accept another position elsewhere and would no longer like to be considered for a PURM position).
+After potential mentors have been selected for funding, all eligible student applications will be forwarded to them.
+Students are asked to notify CURF if their application status changes (ie, they would no longer like to be considered for a PURM match).
 Faculty members are strongly encouraged to interview students prior to making mentee selections.

-Students are asked NOT to contact faculty about their projects until contacted for an interview or the PURM selection process has been completed.
+Students are asked NOT to email potential PURM mentors until contacted for an interview or the PURM selection process has been completed.